Boritech-Solutions/Web/_pages/about.md

    * Create and implement open source solutions for seismological software such as Earthworm and Seiscomp.
    * A wide array of geological mapping and GIS work.

-We however can offer other geotechical services upon request.
+We however can offer other geotechnical services upon request.
 Contact us for availability.

 <hr style="margin-top: 3em;">
 # Program portfolio